mdavison/pokemon-website/README.md

-# First Pokemon Website
+# Beginner Pokemon Website
-This is a for a project teaching an elementary school student how to make a website.
+This is for a project teaching an elementary school student how to make a website.